jhoerr/cloudmesh-manual/docs/_sources/hpc/batch.rst.txt

 -  ``--input-type``: defines the type of input for the application that is going to be run on the cluster.
-This is important because if the program takes a file name as an argument, that file has to be transfered to the cluster as well.
+This is important because if the program takes a file name as an argument, that file has to be transferred to the cluster as well.
 Possible values for this parameter is either ``params`` or ``params+file``.
 Note that if you pass ``params+file`` then you have to specify the ``--argfile-path`` as well where you define the path to the argument file.